-- Decreases the bodies bad cholesterol levels whilst increasing good cholesterol levels
+- Decreases bad cholesterol levels whilst increasing good cholesterol levels

 - Very effective in treating high cholesterol